robotlegs/robotlegs-framework/src/robotlegs/bender/core/async/readme.md

 Note: A handler *must* eventually call the callback or the processes will never complete.

 A handler should only call the callback once.
-The following is *bad*:
+The following is *naughty*:

     function handler(message:Object, callback:Function):void {
       if (!message) {